The Privacy, Data Protection and Cybersecurity Law Review: Spain

 - location tracking: the Spanish Data Protection Law and the DPA consider that the use of this technology in work environments may be reasonable and proportionate provided that certain requirements and proportionality test are met (mainly, that specific information has been previously provided to data subjects on the potential monitoring of IT resources).
 In 2020, the DPA published documents analysing the processing of location data (some of them in the context of covid-19);

 - biometrics: traditionally, the processing of biometric data has not been considered 'sensitive' and, therefore, the implementation of the GDPR in Spain implies a change in the concept of biometrics, which are now considered especially protected data.
-The DPA has recently issued some reports and guidelines regarding biometric authentication and identification in different sectors (e.g., e-learning);
+The DPA has recently issued some reports and guidelines regarding biometric authentication and identification in different sectors (e.g., anti-money laundering);

 - big data analytics: in April 2017, the DPA published guidelines on how to implement big data projects according to GDPR rules;